microbit-foundation/dev-docs/hardware/schematic.md

 Communications via USB serial is done via the interface processor.

-All GPIO pins on the edge connector are serviced by this application processor.
+All GPIO pins on the [edge connector](/docs/hardware/edgeconnector/) are serviced by this application processor.

-All bluetooth features are provided by a SoftDevice stack loaded into this processor.
+All [bluetooth](/docs/software/bluetooth) features are provided by a SoftDevice stack loaded into this processor.

+The nRF52<span class="v2">v2</span> features additional NFC functionality on P0.09(NFC1) and P0.10(NFC2) that is disabled by default, but can be configured using the [nRF5SDK](https://www.nordicsemi.com/Software-and-Tools/Software/nRF5-SDK).

 ### Edge Connector